lake-wg/authz/draft-ietf-lake-authz.md

 * EK_CT - either an ephemeral public key or a KEM ciphertext.
 * H_handshake - the hash of message_2 and message_1.
 * ID_CRED_I - the identifier of U.
-* Fetch_CRED_U - flag indicating whether V expects CRED_U in voucher response.
+* Fetch_CRED_U - flag indicating whether V requests W to return CRED_U.

 W verifies that it supports the cipher suite and parses the key or ciphertext in EK_CT.